aomlomics/labelmaker/README.md

   --sample_type DNA_0.2um \
   --date 180929 \
   --sample_list sample_list.txt \
-  --num_replicates 2
+  --num_replicates 1
 ```

 #### Option 2: Number sequentially

-If no list of sample names is provided, samples are named from 1 to *M*, where *M* is the specified number of samples, and replicate labels are produced from 1 to *N*, where *N* is the specified number of replicates per sample.
+If no list of sample names is provided, samples are named from 1 to *M*, where *M* is the specified number of samples.
+If the number of replicates *N* is greater than 1 (default), replicate labels are produced from 1 to *N*.

 ```
 ./generate_labels.py \